amperity/amperity-docs/amperity_api/source/start_here.rst

 .. start-here-responses-start

 The Amperity API responds in JSON format.
-Each response includes relevant :doc:`HTTP status codes <responses>` that indicate the success or failure of the request.
+Each response includes relevant :doc:`HTTP status codes <responses>` that indicate the success or the failure of a request.
 The individual properties in a response will vary by endpoint; all endpoints that support the GET HTTP method will return lists using :ref:`pagination <api-amperity-pagination>`.

 .. start-here-responses-end